aosabook/500lines/template-engine/chapter.md

 The heart of the template engine is the Templite class.
 (Get it?
 It's a template, but it's lite!)

 The Templite class has a small interface.
-You construct one ((FIXME: Query: construct one what? class? template? object?
-This might be clear to our typical reader but I thought I should check. --ARB )) with the text of the template, then later you can use the `render` method on it to render a particular context, the dictionary of data, through the template:
+You construct a Templite object with the text of the template, then later you can use the `render` method on it to render a particular context, the dictionary of data, through the template: